sonocotta/raspberry-media-center/README.md

 ![DSC_0013](https://github.com/sonocotta/raspberry-media-center/assets/5459747/a998abe0-6069-443d-b7e2-b12694eca55d)

 Loud Raspberry Pi Media Center uses a dual MAX98357 HiFi DAC with a built-in highly efficient D-class amp to deliver 3 to 5W of music power directly to your speakers.
 It is not too loud, but also very simple to use and fun to play with.
-When DAC is not in use, it goes into shutdown mode, making sure no hissing will keep you up at night.
+When the DAC is not in use, it goes into shutdown mode, making sure no hissing will keep you up at night.
 It powers from a standard USB-C power source, like a phone charger, etc.

 | 1X | 2X |
 |----|----|
 | ![DSC_0179](https://github.com/user-attachments/assets/03e1fa11-a973-4318-b79f-261a4b1d878a) | ![DSC_0043](https://github.com/user-attachments/assets/5768a8c6-20bf-4841-bc8a-936c5d4e96a8)

 Loud Raspberry Pi Hat is the same DAC and audio circuitry in a cost-efficient Hat form.
 1X version can be used with any Raspberry Pi, while Raspberry Pi 5 users can use two pairs of speakers independently on the 2X version.
 The hat will pull the juice from the Pi's 5V line, or power the Pi itself using screw connectors, so you can make sure enough power is delivered to both boards.

+### Key features

+- [MAX98357A](https://www.analog.com/media/en/technical-documentation/data-sheets/max98357a-max98357b.pdf) DAC with built-in D-class amp
+- 2x 3.2W at 4 Ohm at 5V (1% THD+N)
+- 92% efficiency

 ## Louder Raspberry Pi Media Center and Hats